Getting Started with HashiCorp Packer¶

 - Multiple post-processors can be used sequentially by usage of the

-post_porcessors {}
+post_porcessors {}block

 Common Commands¶

-- pause after each provisioner step and post-processor, provides the SSH key for the machine to verify build process during build.-var
+-debug- pause after each provisioner step and post-processor, provides the SSH key for the machine to verify build process during build.-var- supply a variable to the build in the form<key>=value-only- specify only a particular source-on-error

 1.2¶